jlabaj/bookhistory/README.md

 Consider using dynamic css variables and sass modules.
 Consider making the app responsive in mobile and other platforms for example with adding a layout package or using your own media queries.

+Purpose of this task is to get to know your way of designing and styling the web application, that being said overall amount of this task should be between 4-8 hours.

 Good luck and have fun styling!

 ## Description